v0lta/PyTorch-Wavelet-Toolbox/README.md

 - adaptive wavelet support (experimental).
 - sparse matrix fast wavelet transforms (experimental).

-This toolbox is developed with pywt compatiblity in mind.
+This toolbox is developed with pywt compatibility in mind.

 #### Installation